 #5.
 Elevator Installer

-The role of an elevator installer and repairer is one of those menial jobs that is usually taken for granted.
-To everyone’s surprise, it’s ranked among the highest-paid jobs without a degree.
-And given the conditions they work under—confined and claustrophobic spaces using heavy machinery and being available 24/7—it’s no wonder why they’re paid well.
+The role of an elevator installer and repairer is often overlooked, but it is one of the highest-paying skilled trades available without a degree.
+And given the conditions they work under—confined and claustrophobic spaces using heavy machinery and being available 24/7—it’s no wonder they’re paid well.

 To thrive in this position, you must have a high school diploma or equivalent and obtain skills and experience through an apprenticeship.